rsms/jsont/README.md

 Reads a sequence of bytes and produces tokens and values while doing so.

 - `Tokenizer(const uint8_t* bytes, size_t length, TextEncoding encoding)` — initialize a new Tokenizer to read `bytes` of `length` in `encoding`
+- `void reset(const uint8_t* bytes, size_t length, TextEncoding encoding)` — Reset the tokenizer, making it possible to reuse this parser so to avoid unnecessary memory allocation and deallocation.

+#### Reading tokens

 - `const Token& next() throw(Error)` — Read next token, possibly throwing an `Error`
 - `const Token& current() const` — Access current token

-- `void reset(const uint8_t* bytes, size_t length, TextEncoding encoding)` — Reset the tokenizer, making it possible to reuse this parser so to avoid unnecessary memory allocation and deallocation.
+#### Reading values

 - `bool hasValue() const` — True if the current token has a value
 - `size_t dataValue(const uint8_t const** bytes)` — Returns a slice of the input which represents the current value, or nothing (returns 0) if the current token has no value (e.g. start of an object).
 - `std::string stringValue() const` — Returns a *copy* of the current string value.
 - `double floatValue() const` — Returns the current value as a double-precision floating-point number.
 - `int64_t intValue() const` — Returns the current value as a signed 64-bit integer.

+#### Handling errors

+- `ErrorCode error() const` — Returns the error code of the last error
+- `const char* errorMessage() const` — Returns a human-readable message for the last error.
+Never returns NULL.
+- `size_t inputOffset() const` — The byte offset into input where the tokenizer is currently looking.
+In the event of an error, this will point to the source of the error.

+##### enum ErrorCode

+- `UnspecifiedError` — Unspecified error
+- `UnexpectedComma` — Unexpected comma
+- `UnexpectedTrailingComma` — Unexpected trailing comma
+- `InvalidByte` — Invalid input byte
+- `PrematureEndOfInput` — Premature end of input
+- `MalformedUnicodeEscapeSequence` — Malformed Unicode escape sequence
+- `MalformedNumberLiteral` — Malformed number literal
+- `UnterminatedString` — Unterminated string
+- `SyntaxError` — Illegal JSON (syntax error)

 ### class Builder